cybertraining-dsc/su21-reu-377/project/index.md

 ## 1. Introduction

   The leading cause of cancer death in women worldwide is breast cancer.
 This deadly form of cancer has impacted many women across the globe.
 Specifically, African American women have been the most negatively impacted.
 Their death rates due to breast cancer have surpassed all other ethnicities.
 Serial screening is an essential part in detecting Breast cancer.
 Detecting the early stages of this disease and decreasing mortality rates is most effective by utilizing serial screening.
 Some women detect that they could have breast cancer by discovering a painless lump in their breast.
 Other women began to detect that there may be a problem due to annual and bi-annual breast screenings.
-Women who frequently participate in receiving mammograms reduce the chance of breast cancer mortality.

 Screening in younger women is not likely, because breast cancer is most likely to be detected in older women.
 Women from the age 55 to 69 are likely to be diagnosed with breast cancer.
+Women who frequently participate in receiving mammograms reduce the chance of breast cancer mortality.

+  Artificial Intelligence is the branch of computer science dedicated to the development of computer algorithms to accomplish tasks traditionally associated with human intelligence, such as the ability to learn and solve problems.
+This branch of computer science coincides with diagnosing breast cancer in individuals because of the use of radiology.
+Radiological images can be quantitated and can inform and train some algorithms.
+There are many terms that relate to Artificial Intelligence such as artificial neural networks (ANNs), machine and deep learning (ML, DL).
+These techniques complete duties in healthcare, including radiology.
+Machine learning interprets pixel data and patterns from mammograms.
+Benign or malignant features for inputs are defined by microcalcifications.
+Deep learning is effective in breast imaging, where it can identify several features such as edges, textures, and lines.
+More intricate features such as organs, shapes, and lesions can also be detected.
+Neural networks algorithms are used for image feature extractions that cannot be detected beyond human recognition.

 > Tip: Please note that an up to date version of these instructions is available at